Helix Platform Consent

 This restriction only applies to employment and health insurance companies.
 For example, companies that offer life, long-term care, or disability insurance are not covered by GINA.
 Neither are the US Armed Forces.
 Some states have safeguards on top of the safeguards in GINA.
 You should be aware of the laws in your state and be careful with whom you choose to share your Genetic Information.
 Please see our FAQs for more details.

-Lastly, each DNA Product has its own risks, benefits, and limitations.
+Lastly, each DNA Product and Research Program has its own risks, benefits, and limitations.
 The Helix Platform will give you some details about each DNA Product.
-Each DNA Product will give more in-depth details about it through its Product Consent.
-You should take care to weigh the risks, benefits, and limitations of each product you choose to buy.
+Each DNA Product and Research Program will give more in-depth details about it through its Product Consent.
+You should take care to weigh the risks, benefits, and limitations of each product or program.
 You may want to talk with a genetic counselor for help weighing these factors.
 Some DNA Products may give you access to genetic counselors as part of what they offer.

 The Helix Platform has some limitations.
 Some of these are unique to Helix.
 Some are related to genetics in general.
 Many of these are also discussed in our Terms of Service.